Ryderjj89/esv-bible/README.md

 ### Core Bible Reading Experience
 - **Complete ESV Bible** in markdown format with all 66 books
+- **Powerful search engine** - Find any verse, word, or phrase across the entire Bible
 - **Clean URLs** like `/book/Genesis/chapter/1` for easy sharing
 - **Mobile responsive** design with adaptive navigation and touch-friendly controls
 - **Dark mode** support with persistent preferences across sessions